realag/openweathermap-plugin/README.md

 function OWMshowCurrentConditions() //show the current conditions

 One HTML element needs to have onload="OWMinit()" or the script will never run.
-The function can be called with paramters: OWMinit(useGeoIP, searchBox).
+The function can be called with parameters or with out.

+Defaults:
+UseGeoIP = true;
+searchBox = ".owm-city-search-term";
+onload="OWMinit(useGeoIP, searchBox)"